Yes, I Still Kiss My Daughter’s Boo Boos!

 Yes, she came to me with them when she was two, four, six…and she can come to me when she’s sixteen.

-Though her pains and tears will come from drastically different sources, she can still find comfort in the one person that still had time to kiss her boo-boos and wipe her tears away — even she was six-years-old.
+Though her pains and tears will come from drastically different sources, she can still find comfort in the person that still made time to kiss her boo-boos and wipe her tears away — even when she was six-years-old.

 She can still find comfort in the arms of a mom who doesn’t just say, “Dry it up!
 Be tough!”

 My Daughter Can Come to Me With Any Problem

 No, she knows she has a listening ear to confide in, a shoulder to cry on and a heart to care.